 Each non-zero element stored in the sparse matrix representation takes much more space than an element stored in a simple $n \times n$ matrix.
 When is the sparse matrix more space efficient than the standard representation?
 To calculate this, we need to determine how much space the standard matrix requires, and how much the sparse matrix requires.
-The size of the sparse matrix depends on the number of nonzero elements, while the size of the standard matrix representation does not vary.
+The size of the sparse matrix depends on the number of non-zero elements (we will refer to this value as NNZ), while the size of the standard matrix representation does not vary.
 We need to know the (relative) sizes of a pointer and a data value.
 For simplicity, our calculation will ignore the space taken up by the row and column header (which is not much affected by the number of elements in the sparse array).